 Experts conjecture that SHA-256 is collision-resistant, which means that an exceedingly large number of trials would be necessary to land on a matching hash.
 However, all hashing algorithms (including SHA-256) technically produce a collision.
 The question is whether an existing algorithm is capable of finding that collision.

 At the current standards, no classical computers have the computing power capable of hacking cryptocurrencies.
-However, increasing developments in the quantum computing space show that fundamental changes are coming to cryptocurrency wallets’ security.
+However, increasing developments in the quantum computing space demonstrate that fundamental changes are coming that will affect cryptocurrency wallets’ security.

-Several researchers are already working to find a quantum-safe cryptography, offering suggestions such as lattice-based cryptography and multivariate public-key cryptography.
-Although quantum computing capabilities might vastly affect sectors such as cryptocurrencies and the blockchain, the current security concerns are also like to be vastly overstated.
-Google’s quantum computer, for instance, is considered a primitive type that can only perform one highly technical calculation, according to researchers.
-Therefore, quantum supremacy is likely still years away.
+Researchers are already seeking a quantum-safe cryptography, offering suggestions such as lattice-based cryptography and multivariate public-key cryptography.
+Although quantum computing capabilities may eventually impact sectors such as cryptocurrencies and the blockchain, quantum supremacy is likely still years away.